Boston Spinal Cord Injury Lawyers

 - Total paralysis

 The most well-known kinds of spinal cord injuries include paraplegia and quadriplegia.
 Paraplegia refers to paralysis that impacts the lower half of the body, including your trunk, legs, and feet.
 Quadriplegia often occurs when the upper part of your spinal cord is damaged, resulting in paralysis in your arms, hands, trunk, legs, and feet.
-Our Massachusetts spinal cord injury lawyers recognize the gravity of the consequences that follow a spinal cord injury and work tirelessly for our clients to win the compensation they need from negligent parties.
+Our Boston spinal cord injury lawyers recognize the gravity of the consequences that follow a spinal cord injury and work tirelessly for our clients to win the compensation they need from negligent parties.

 Accidents That Commonly Lead to Spinal Cord Injuries